-During the last four years representing District 18, Senator Soucy has worked to deliver real results to the people of Manchester and Litchfield by championing family friendly and small business policies, passing fiscally responsible state budgets, working with police and firefighters to ensure public safety, and supporting bipartisan legislation to combat the opioid crisis in our community.
+Senator Soucy has worked to deliver real results to the people of Manchester and Litchfield by championing family friendly and small business policies, passing fiscally responsible state budgets, working with police and firefighters to ensure public safety, and supporting bipartisan legislation to combat the opioid crisis in our community.

 Protecting access to quality affordable healthcare is a top priority for Senator Soucy.

 She voted to expand Medicaid in New Hampshire, providing coverage to 48,000 Granite Staters who would otherwise not have health insurance.